WeblateOrg/weblate/docs/admin/continuous.rst

 Weblate comes with native support for GitHub.

-If you are using Hosted Weblate, the recommended approach is to install the `Hosted Weblate app <https://github.com/apps/hosted-weblate>`_, that way you will get the correct setup without having to set much up.
+If you are using Hosted Weblate, the recommended approach is to install the `Weblate app <https://github.com/apps/weblate>`_, that way you will get the correct setup without having to set much up.
 It can also be used for pushing changes back.

 To receive notifications on every push to a GitHub repository, add the Weblate Webhook in the repository settings (:guilabel:`Webhooks`)